-Temperature range of 200–600 degrees Fahrenheit allows for smoking, baking, and grilling
+Temperature range of 200–600°F allows for smoking, baking, and grilling

 A handful of models have special mechanisms for direct-flame grilling

-Internal temperatures generally stay within 15 degrees of the grill’s setting
+Internal temperatures generally stay within 15°F of the grill’s setting

 Made using painted, galvanized, and porcelain- or powder-coated steel

-Non-PID controllers with pre-set temperatures lead to temperature and smoke cycling
+Mostly use non-PID controllers that lead to fluctuations in temperature and smoke production

 Other Things to Think about When Buying a Pellet Grill